JayWood/the-seo-framework/readme.txt

 	* Removal commas if the excerpt ends with one in the automated description.
 	* Extra compatibility for when the theme is doing it wrong, for when the Title Fix extension plugin has been used.
 	* Article Modified Time now also works for WooCommerce products.
 TODO test and compare
-	* TODO Headway compatibility.
-Done by removing of the SEO features and their output to prevent SEO conflict when filters are used.
+	* Headway compatibility.
+Done by using one of their SEO plugin detection filters which disables their SEO functionality.
 	* Runway Framework theme compatibility.
 	* Yandex sitemap pinging support.
 	* Lowered pinging response time to 3s from 5s, to reduce max script time to 12s from 20s.